pitthexai/OSCT_3rd-Annual-Deep-Learning-Workshop_2023/README.md

-# The 3rd Annual Deep Learning Workshop presented by The OSCT at Marquette University: March 24th, 2023
+# The 3rd Annual Deep Learning Workshop presented by the OSCT at Marquette University: March 24th, 2023

 ## Deep CNNs